Bouni/blog.bouni.de/content/posts/2018/hoerrmann-uap1/index.md

 discussed that issue with my Italian friend he was able to figure out the polynom `0x07` as well as the initial value `0xF3` for the CRC algorithm.

-I used the CRC calculator from <a href="http://www.sunshine2k.de/coding/javascript/crc/crc_js.html">sunhine2k.de</a>
- to verify the poly and init values.
+I used the CRC calculator from [sunshine2k.de](http://www.sunshine2k.de/coding/javascript/crc/crc_js.html)> to verify the poly and init values.
 Fortunately the page gives you a nice lookup table for the CRC values which I then used in my Python program to verify all the messages I've